 A Lung Association survey revealed that half of all COPD patients (51 percent) say their condition limits their ability to work.
 It also limits them in normal physical exertion (70 percent), household chores (56 percent), social activities (53 percent), sleeping (50 percent) and family activities (46 percent).

 Don’t just be another number, call or visit your doctor today if you have COPD or suspect that you may have it.
 There are different options available to help relieve the symptoms.
-If you are interested in learning more about stem cell therapy, contact us at the Lung Institute for more information or call (800) 729-3065 today.
+If you are interested in learning more about cellular therapy, contact us at the Lung Institute for more information or call (800) 729-3065 today.

 - Breathing Exercises